 Patent Infringement and IP Theft Differences

 Another crime that involves the theft of a company’s inventions is patent infringement.
 Similar to IP Theft, patent infringement occurs after a patent is approved.
-Compared to stealing a business’s secrets, patents are released for the public to view once they are approved.
+Rather than stealing a business’s secrets, patents are released for the public to view once approved.